SmallFang2009/SmallFang2009/README.md

 - 👋 Hi, I’m SmallFang.
 I'm a senior high school student.
-- 👀 I’m interested in IT, AI and many terms about technologies.
-My aim is to be a programmer in Austrulia.
+- 👀 I’m interested in IT, AI and many aspects of technology.
+My aim is to be a programmer in Australia.
 - 🌱 I’m currently learning the courses of senior high school.
 - 💞️ I’m looking to collaborate on anyone willing to contribute to the open source community.Maybe 3 years later.
 - 📫 Contact me: sfxf09@gmail.com